 Sgt.
 Rick Ross of the Virginia State Police “Shortly before Trooper Neff’s license plate reader activated on the tags of the Chevy Sonic along I-66 and she attempted to stop the vehicle.
 As she continued to pursue the vehicle it went off into the median.
 At that point she found the suspect suffering from a self-inflicted gunshot wound.”

-ROANOKE, VA. — The man suspected of killing two WDBJ7 employees Wednesday morning shot himself on I-66 in Faquier County, according to state police.
+ROANOKE, VA. — The man suspected of killing two WDBJ7 employees Wednesday morning shot himself on I-66 in Fauquier County, according to state police.